curl/curl/docs/GOVERNANCE.md

 the years with Daniel Stenberg as the driving force.
 It matches a standard BDFL (Benevolent Dictator For Life) style project.

-This setup has been used due to convenience and the fact that is has worked fine this far.
+This setup has been used due to convenience and the fact that it has worked fine this far.
 It is not because someone thinks of it as a superior project leadership model.
 It will also only continue working as long as Daniel manages to listen in to what the project and the general user population wants and